chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

  * Install or upgrade the package - `choco upgrade chocolatey.server -y`
  * Ensure IIS is installed.
 You can try `choco install IIS-WebServer --source windowsfeatures`
  * Ensure that ASP.NET is installed.
-Try `choco install IIS-ASPNET45 --source windowsfeatures` (`IIS-ASPNET` for Windows 2008).
+Try `choco install IIS-ASPNET45 --source windowsfeatures` (Windows Server 2012).
+Use `IIS-ASPNET` for Windows Server 2008, possibly `IIS-ASPNET46` for Windows Server 2016.
  * Disable or remove the Default website
  * Set up an app pool for Chocolatey.Server.
-Ensure 32-bit is enabled and the managed runtime version is `v4.0`.
+Ensure 32-bit is enabled and the managed runtime version is `v4.0` (or some version of 4).
  * Set up an IIS website pointed to the install location and set it to use the app pool.
  * Go to explorer and right click on `c:\tools\chocolatey.server` and add the following permissions:
    * `IIS_IUSRS` - Read